A Complete Guide To The Shield Security Scans

 However, the unrecognised files detected in the WP core, plugins, themes can't be set to auto delete because this is too risky.
 Maybe you need those files for the normal function of your site and if you auto delete it accidentally, site may break

-So, to remove the unrecognised files, you'll need to do that manually through Scan Results page, for example
+So, to remove the unrecognised files, you'll need to do that manually through Scan Results page by using either "Delete/Repair Selected" option or "Delete" icon, for example:

 How does Shield repair i.e. plugin files?